FDPS/FDPS/README.md

 FDPS is a general-purpose, high-performance library for particle simulations.

-We maintain this from subersion-over-github interface.
+We maintain this from subversion-over-github interface.